 Legal responsibility for compliance with U.S. copyright laws is the sole responsibility of the individual researcher.
 The Carondelet Consolidated Archives does not assume responsibility for the infringement of these laws.

 Permission to view materials in the archives does not constitute permission to publish them.
 A separate application for such permission must be made on the designated form.
 The researcher is responsible for obtaining permission to publish from copyright owners.

 The researcher is responsible for keeping accurate citations for all items they use.
 The Carondelet Consolidated Archives does not prefer one citation style guide over another.
 Researchers may use whichever manual they prefer (e.g. APA, Chicago, MLA).
 Please use the following name in your citation:

 Sisters of St. Joseph of Carondelet — [Province name], Carondelet Consolidated Archives.

 These records are the property of the Sisters of St. Joseph of Carondelet, Carondelet Consolidated Archives.
 We desire to make as much information as possible available to researchers with the understanding that, due to protection and privacy acts (copyright), some materials are subject to restrictions or semi-restrictions.
-For example, some correspondence is restricted until 50 years after the death of the writer.
-Sister personnel files are restricted until 50 years after death except for public information such as a sister’s necrology, obituary or published works.
+For example, some correspondence may be restricted until 50 years after the death of the writer, and Sister personnel files are restricted until 50 years after death except for public information such as a sister’s necrology, obituary or published works.
 Any primary sources that identify minors by name or represent their likeness (ex. photographs) are restricted for 100 years.
 This includes school, orphanage, and hospital records.
 Additionally, we cannot share copies of primary sources from other organizations, including those that identify minors, which we do not have permission to share.